Island Pecan Pie

 • Edges.
 Crimp the edges of the crust with a fork or your fingers for an extra decorative touch.

-• Toppings.
-I topped this tropical pie with homemade whipped cream.
-Make basic whipped topping with heavy cream, and sugar and add a little almond extract with an electric mixer.
-It complements the tropical flavors of the pie.
+• Whipped topping.
+I topped this pie with homemade whipped cream.
+Make basic whipped topping with heavy cream, sugar and add a little almond extract.
+It really complements the tropical flavors of the pie.
+Of course, store bought whipped topping works in a pinch, but homemade whipped cream just adds another level of creaminess to this already extravagant pie.

 • Coconut.
-For added flavor, sprinkle toasted coconut on the top of the pie.
-To get perfectly toasted coconut, spread a thin layer of coconut on a cookie sheet and roast in the oven at 325 degrees for about 5-10 minutes.
-The golden color pops on top of a dollop of whipped cream.
+For added flavor, I like to top each slice with toasted coconut.
+Just spread a thin layer of coconut on a cookie sheet and roast in the oven at 325 degrees for about 5-10 minutes.
+The golden color really pops on top of a dollop of whipped cream.

 • Ice cream.
 Scoop vanilla ice cream on top of your pie too!